mkralla11/qflux/README.md

     $ qflux new my_react_flux_app

-Generate scaffolding for new resource with: stores, actions, views, routes, api endpoints, and constants
+Then cd into your new project, and generate scaffolding for a new resource with: stores, actions, views, routes, api endpoints, and constants

     $ qflux generate scaffold resource_name